(Last updated on August 5, 2024.)

 Check Whole Rest Line to output “Whole Rest Lines”.

-If measures in a line (measuers between successive line breaks) have only whole rests, such a line is called “Whole Rest Line” and are not output.
+If measures in a line (measures between successive line breaks) have only whole rests, such a line is called a “Whole Rest Line” and is not output.

-(Caution: To input a whole rest on MuseScore, select a measure and type DELETE key.)
+(Caution: To input a whole rest in a measure on MuseScore, select a measure and type DELETE key.)

 Check Note to output Notes.